czantoine/project-toolbox-OS/README.md

 #### Toolbox Admin

-- [x] Create new Student account set group and cp file
+- [x] Create new Student account with toolbox for the student, set group and cp file
-- [x] Create new Teacher account, set group and cp file
+- [x] Create new Teacher account with toobox for the teacher, set group and cp file
-- [x] Create new Student account automatic mode with student.csv
+- [x] Create new Student account all automatic mode with student.csv
-- [x] Create new Teacher account automactic mode with teacher.csv
+- [x] Create new Teacher account all automactic mode with teacher.csv
 - [x] Create new Semester account automactic mode with semester.csv
 - [x] Create new Semester dir Teacher manualy
 - [x] Create new Semester dir Teacher  automactic mode with semester.csv